ASPIS Academy

 Peter Pôbiš

-Peter is a PhD Candidate at the Centre of Experimental Medicine at the Slovak Academy of Sciences.
+Peter is a postdoctoral researcher at the Centre of Experimental Medicine at the Slovak Academy of Sciences.
 His work focuses on in vitro safety testing of medical devices, pharmaceutical products, and chemicals.
 As part of ONTOX project, he contributes to the Communication and Dissemination team.

 Rita Ortega Vallbona